 The OTA Curriculum is taught by seasoned occupational therapy practitioners who are expected in a variety of settings.
-OTA faculty specialze in adult education techniques that emphasize hands-on learning, mentorship, meaningful and job-relevant assignments and the use of technology to enhance instruction.
+OTA faculty specialize in adult education techniques that emphasize hands-on learning, mentorship, meaningful and job-relevant assignments and the use of technology to enhance instruction.

 Occupational Therapy Assistant